Contigo Thermalock Glacier Review

 Ease of Use

 The Glacier's answer to these issues is a push button that opens the lid, with a large hole in the center of the lid to drink from.
 The issue here is that the hole is in the middle of the lid, instead of on the side, making it awkward to actually drink out of.
 The carrying handle is another component of this lid that is not ideally placed.
-It flips out of the outside of the lid when the lid is opened but is not a ergonomic shape for carrying with one hand.
-The Avex Brazos Autoseal also has a plastic carrying cap, but it is smaller and sleeker, making it a preferred version of the Thermalock Glacier.
+It flips out of the outside of the lid when the lid is opened but is not an ergonomic shape for carrying with one hand.

 The Thermalock is easy to clean, only taking a few minutes with a bottle brush to clean out the inside.
-The lid is also fairly easy to clean, considering the complexity of its design.
-The wide mouth on the spout is easier to clean than the narrow sipping feature on the Avex Brazos.
+The lid is also relatively easy to clean, considering the complexity of its design.
+The wide mouth on the spout is easier to clean than the narrow sipping features and straws on other models.

-At 12 oz, the Thermalock Glacier is comparable in weight to the Klean Kanteen Stainless bottles.
-All of these bottles are proving that just because a bottle is made of metal it doesn't have to be bulky and heavy; all of these bottles are sleek and lightweight.
+At 12 oz, the Thermalock Glacier is comparable in weight to the Klean Kanteen Stainless models.
+All of these bottles are proving that just because it's made of metal, it doesn't mean it has to be bulky and cumbersome; all of these competitors are sleek and lightweight.
 They are also relatively small, so they though they are light, they do not have a very large carrying capacity.

 Of all the metric ratings, the Thermalock performed best in the taste category.
 The bottle took on different flavored beverages and was able to shed their tastes with one quick wash between uses.
-The plastic of the lid is simple, so flavors don't get stuck in nooks and crannies, like they did with the Avex Autoseal.
+The plastic of the lid is simple, so flavors don't get stuck in nooks and crannies.

 Because of its many parts, (mainly the push button flip lid, with multiple hinges) the Thermalock Glacier received low scores in the ease-of-use and durability metrics.
 The bottle itself is durable and works very well to keep liquids cold or hot, but the lid lacked functionality.